Strategic communication of narratives: Equilibrium analysis

 \end{enumerate}

-In the first step of the algorithm, we merge the rightmost messages to obtain $\sigma_a$ which use $n$ messages.
-If $\sigma_a$ together with its best reply $\rho_a$ does not form an equilibrium, we iteratively modify $\sigma_a$: There is a profitable deviation for the sender and the proof of the theorem ensures that there is an interval $M'_{i-1}$ that the sender can profitably enlarge by adding the leftmost model $m^l_{M'_i}$.
+In the first step of the algorithm, we merge the rightmost messages to obtain $\sigma_a$ which uses $n$ messages.
+If $\sigma_a$ together with its best reply $\rho_a$ does not form an equilibrium, we iteratively modify $\sigma_a$: There is a profitable deviation for the sender and the proof of the theorem ensures that there is an interval $M'_{i-1}$ that the sender can profitably enlarge by adding the leftmost model $m^l_{M'_i}$ in $M'_i$.
 Choosing any such deviation, check whether the deviation together with the receiver's best reply constitutes an equilibrium.
 If not, continue as before.
-If this procedure continues to produce no equilibrium, the proof ensures that $\sigma_a'$ retains $n$ distinct intervals and will eventually be equal to $\sigma_b$ -- the sender strategy resulting from merging the leftmost messages of $\sigma$.
+If this procedure continues to produce no equilibrium, the proof ensures that $\sigma_a'$ still induces $n$ distinct actions and will eventually be equal to $\sigma_b$ -- the sender strategy resulting from merging the leftmost messages of $\sigma$.
 If the algorithm reaches that point, no further profitable deviation is possible.
-The procedure thus terminates at an $\sigma_a'$ that forms equilibrium together with $\rho_a'$.
+The procedure thus terminates at an $\sigma_a'$ that forms an equilibrium together with $\rho_a'$.
 The key idea is summarized in Figure \ref{Figure: theorem proof explanation}.